 Following this identification, I started to do both visual and contextual research in some of the topics.
-The visual research came from experimenting with images taken at various settings, to find the ones that better fitted into the emotions I wanted to portray.
+The visual research came from experimenting with images taken at various settings, to find the ones that better fitted the emotions I wanted to portray.
 In some cases, the association was too indirect to work effectively, and the images were discarded for a particular concept.
-However, the intersection between some of these discarded images, and some of the techniques I used for this assignment, led to new images that fitted well some of the other ideas I wanted to convey.
-The contextual research primarily centered around looking into some of the states of mind that I wanted to illustrate and trying to both look at photos available online linked to these ideas, as well as any theoretical background information related to these emotions that could serve as inspiration.
+However, the intersection between some of these discarded images, and the techniques I used for this assignment, led to new images that fitted well with some of the other ideas I wanted to convey.
+The contextual research was mainly centered around looking into some of the states of mind that I wanted to illustrate and trying to look at photos available online linked to these ideas, as well as any theoretical background information related to these emotions that could serve as inspiration.

-Coming into this assignment, I was partially inspired by some of the aesthetic values of Francesca Woodman’s photographs (research notes), particularly in the blurriness and extreme tonal values of some of her images, which sometimes add a layer of extra impact to the image; as well as the surreal undertones of some of Duane Michals’s series of images (see my notes here).
+Coming into this assignment, I was partially inspired by some of the aesthetic values of Francesca Woodman’s photographs (research notes), particularly in the blurriness and extreme tonal values in some of them, which add a layer of extra impact to the image; as well as the surreal undertones of some of Duane Michals’s series of images (see my notes here).
 From very early in the process I decided that the images for this series were all going to be black and white.
 The primary reason was that I did not want the viewer to be distracted by the bright colours in some of the original exterior sequences that I photographed (see further comments here), but additionally I felt that in subtracting colour from the equation I was able to focus more on action within the frame and less on technical aspects of illumination and colour balance, particularly for the indoor shots.